 Pin to Edge fixes the distance between a layer and a particular set of edges or corners of its parent, no matter how the parent is resized.

-This is useful, for example, if you have a floating action button within an interface, pinning this to the top and left edges will make sure it stays the same distance from the corner of an Artboard.
+This is useful, for example, if you have a floating action button within an interface.
+Pinning the button to the top and left edges will make sure it stays the same distance from the corner of an Artboard.